To,

 BUSINESS RISK MANAGEMENT

-Risk Management is an integral part of our strategy for stakeholders value enhancement and is embedded in to governance & decision making process across the Organisation.
-The Company has in place the Risk Management Policy to ensure effective responses to strategic, operational, financial and compliance risks faced by the Organisation.
+Risk Management is an integral part of our strategy for stakeholders value enhancement and is embedded in to governance & decision making process across the Organization.
+The Company has in place the Risk Management Policy to ensure effective responses to strategic, operational, financial and compliance risks faced by the Organization.

 SUBSIDIARIES & JOINT VENTURES

-During the year, Farmaceutica Torrent Colombia SAS, wholly owned subsidiary of the Company was incorporated on 03rd January, 2024.
+During the year, Torrent Pharmaceuticals Chile SpA, wholly owned subsidiary of the Company was incorporated on 25th September, 2024.

 The highlights of performance of major subsidiaries of the Company have been discussed and disclosed under the Management Discussion and Analysis section of the Annual Report.
 The contribution of each of the subsidiaries in terms of the revenue and profit is provided in Form AOC-1, which forms part of the Annual Report.